pewo/zsnap/README.md

 	#
 	transdir=/var/tmp/transdir

-Create a config file on the destination system containing at least
+Create a config file on the destination system.
+( zsnap.pl uses zsnap.pl.conf as default )
+A minimum config on the destination system:

 	#--------
 	# srcdir